News

 July 5, 2005

 New articles on the site.
-Art of Salvador Dali is in the spotlight, explored, revealed, and analyzed.
+Art of Dali is in the spotlight, explored, revealed, and analyzed.
 A formal analysis of a work of art is an analysis of the form that the artist has produced.
 Line, shape, color, texture, mass and composition are the elements of the form of the artwork.
 These elements make up the expression, content and meaning of the work.
 Think about it like this: letters make up words, words make sentences and sentences make up paragraphs, which convey meaning to the reader.
 Art elements are like the letters and words.
 When they are used in a work of art, they translate into meaning and content for the viewer.
 The elements are the clues you use to begin to decode the information in the work of art.
 The analysis conveys how the artist uses the elements to convey meaning.
 Knowing how to write a formal analysis of a work of art is a fundamental skill learned in an art appreciation-level class.

 June 15, 2005